Ch. 01 — In Stealth · Pre-Seed Open

 $60K

-Three provisional patent filings — motion-capture algorithm and ring form factor.
+A filed provisional patent plus additional filings — covering air- and on-surface motion-to-text and the ring form factor.
 C-Corp formation.
 Employment paperwork.

 16%